Home > Companies > Chime

 Chime's customer base doubled in 2020, as it provided a 5-day early access to stimulus checks for customers who had their Chime accounts set-up for direct deposit, and people stuck at home used their mobiles to access banking services.

-As of May 2024, Chime has a total of 7M customers, most of whom have direct deposit hooked up to their Chime checking account.
+As of Q3 2025, Chime has 9.1M active members, most of whom have direct deposit hooked up to their Chime checking account.

 Checking account and debit card: No monthly, low-balance, or overdraft fee bank accounts with a debit card that can be used at 60,000+ ATMs.